 In this second phase of the Florida Coastal Access Project, the Trustees evaluated three proposed action alternatives: Alligator Point Park (Section 2.4.1), Little Redfish Lake Addition to Grayton Beach State Park (Section 2.4.2), and Salinas Park Addition (Section 2.4.3); and the No Action Alternative (Section 2.4.4).
 The primary goal of these alternatives is to enhance the public's access to the surrounding natural resources and increase recreational opportunities.
 Each of the proposed alternatives includes the acquisition of a coastal parcel and the construction of various park amenities such as parking and restroom facilities, boardwalks, trails, and paddle-craft launches.
-Implementation of these proposed alternatives would be performed in two stages: (1) the acquisition of the coastal parcels and (2) the final design and construction of the park infrastructure and amenities.
+Implementation of these proposed alternatives and (2) the final design and construction of the park infrastructure and amenities.
 Additional details on the proposed alternatives are provided below, the OPA evaluation of the alternatives is provided in Chapter 3, and the benefits and environmental impacts of the proposed alternatives are provided in Chapter 4.